 North Carolina’s Medicaid health-care coverage plan has a number of programs and waivers that include health care and treatment services for people with autism.
 Medicaid health-care coverage is based on disability status, individual or family income, and other factors.
 You can apply for Medicaid through your local Department of Social Services or start your application process online.
 Following are some of the ways people with autism can get services under Medicaid.

 NC Medicaid Home and Community-Based (HCB) waiver: Children and adults with developmental disabilities such as autism may apply for a slot in an NC Medicaid Home and Community-Based, or Innovations, waiver.
 Under the waiver, only the income and resources of the individual are counted, so a child with autism whose parents’ income exceeds the guidelines for Medicaid insurance may still be eligible.
-The first step is to locate the Local Management Entities/Managed Care Organization (LME/MCO) for the county in which the individual resides using this map.
+The first step is to locate the Local Management Entities/Managed Care Organization (LME/MCO) for the county in which the individual resides using this directory.
 If found eligible, the individual will be placed on the Registry of Unmet Needs until a slot becomes available.
 A limited number of Innovations waiver slots are available, and individuals may remain on the waiting list for years, so it is important to apply as soon as possible.
 The LME/MCO should also offer referal for other available and appropriate services (outlined below) while individuals wait for their “waiver slot.”

 Medicaid Early Periodic Screening Diagnosis and Treatment (EPSDT): States are required to cover behavioral services for autism for children on Medicaid who are under 21, as well as other interventions.
 You must find a service provider that is part of an LME/MCO network or willing to become part of a network.
 Children who are on Medicaid are automatically qualified for EPSDT services; they and their families do not need to sign up for a separate program.
 For more information, read our detailed guide.